HendrikKoelbel/RunAsAdmin/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/HendrikKoelbel/RunAsAdmin)
 ![GitHub Releases](https://img.shields.io/github/downloads/HendrikKoelbel/RunAsAdmin/latest/total)

-> **Attention**: This project is a refactoring of the previously created RunAsAdmin tools.
-Outdated version [here](https://github.com/HendrikKoelbel/RunAsAdmin_Outdated)!

 # Run as Admin

 RunAsAdmin is a small program that allows administrators to start other programs with elevated privileges when logged in as a normal user.